VEAF-Perka/VEAF-OvGME-user-file-mods/readme.md

 Dedicated topic on VEAF forum : https://community.veaf.org/topic/303/ovgme-veaf-user-file-mods

+## GIT and files larger than 50M

+Git discourages pushing files larger than 50M and actively blocks files larger than 100M.
+Unfortunately, some mods contain large files.
+To bypass this limitation, we use the *git lfs* (Large File System) plugin.

+### Install the *git lfs* plugin

+To install the plugin, simply type `git lfs install` in a shell while inside the repository folder.

+### Track a large file

+When adding a new large file to the repository, you need to use the `git lfs track "<the file relative path>"` command, instructing *git lfs* to manage the file.

 ## How to use this script

 You need to create **remoterepository.ftp** from **remoterepository.ftp.exemple** basis in order to push OvGME mods on dedicated remote repository.